duitang/waterfall/README.md

 1. Useful next(pre) button composed with go-to-top button.
 1. Go-to-top button can bring you to a precise position you want to go.
 1. Dazzling resize mode.
-1. Flexible configs such as: subpagenum in one Upper Page, unitsnum in one subpage etc.
+1. Flexible configs such as: subpagenum in one Upper Page, unitsnum in one subpage etc
+1. if "exrecycle" : true is set, invisible units would be recycled during scrolling.

 ## Requirements:
 * jQuery >= 1.6.1